ysharplanguage/FastJsonParser/README.md

     "f":null,"h":{"a":{"b":{"c":{"d":{"e":{"f":{"g":null}}}}}}},
     "i":[[[[[[[null]]]]]]]}

 As for that "vs. ServiceStack in...
-N / A":
+N / A" :

 unfortunately, quite unfamiliar with ServiceStack, I'm still trying to understand how, in absence of POCOs, to have it deserialize into merely trees of dictionaries + lists or arrays (just as we can do very easily using Json.NET, or Microsoft's JavaScriptSerializer, or this parser here).